kubeflow/website/content/docs/other-guides/kustomize.md

 Kubeflow makes use of [kustomize](https://kustomize.io/) to help customize YAML configurations.

-With kustomize, you can traverse a Kubernetes manifest to add, remove or update configuration options without forking the manifest.
+With kustomize, you can traverse a Kubernetes manifest to add, remove, or update configuration options without forking the manifest.
 A _manifest_ is a YAML file containing a description of the applications that you want to include in your Kubeflow deployment.